Prescott, Arizona: K-12

-Prescott Unified School District operates public schools.
-There are 18 public schools, including five charter schools, in grades K-12 and four private schools in Prescott.
+There are 18 public schools in Prescott USD, including five charter schools, in grades K-12 and four private schools in Prescott.
 In 2015, due to budget cuts, the Prescott Unified School District closed Washington Elementary and Miller Valley Elementary schools.
 To make up for the change all elementary schools only went up to fourth grade.
 Granite Mountain Middle School serves fifth and sixth grades.
 Mile High Middle School serves seventh and eighth grades and Prescott High School remains unchanged.
 A district preschool has been operating in the Washington Elementary since the latter's closure.
 A recent renovation of the building will be completed in 2018 and will also be the home of the Prescott Unified School District Offices.

 Transportation

 Prescott Regional Airport, Ernest A. Love Field (PRC) is located 7 mi north of the downtown courthouse.
 As of 2021, United Airlines operates commercial flights from Prescott to Denver and Los Angeles.
-Ground shuttle services are also available from the Prescott area to Phoenix Sky Harbor International Airport.

 The three main thoroughfares in and around Prescott are Arizona State Route 89A, Arizona State Route 69 and Arizona State Route 89.
 State Route 89A connects Sedona and Cottonwood to Northern Prescott and meets with State Route 89 near the Airport eventually turning into Pioneer Parkway where it connects to Williamson Valley Road.
 State Route 69 connects Prescott with Prescott Valley to the east, eventually curving southeast before reaching Interstate 17 at mile marker 262, about 65 mi from downtown Phoenix.
 State Route 89 travels mostly north–south and connects Prescott with Chino Valley and Paulden to the north, continuing northward until it joins Interstate 40 at mile marker 146, Ash Fork.

 In 2016, ADOT realigned Willow Creek Road between State Route 89 and Pioneer Parkway adding a roundabout on State Route 89 with new access to the Ernest A. Love Field Airport.
 A future Great western Corridor is planned go on the east side of the Ernest A. Love Field Airport and provide an alternative route to the Airport.

 Yavapai Regional Transit provides local bus service connecting Prescott and Chino Valley.